 And never forget: Intuitive eating promotes self-care, not uninhibited consumption, so choose wisely!

 There is no discussion about it: everybody needs physical activity in his life!
 We already know that being more active is good for our health and this new publication brings home that it’s probably good for our personalities too.
 Being physically more active is related with positive personality trajectories.
 So yes, activity improves your personality traits and perhaps your life as a whole.
-Something to ponder when you next decide whether to walk or drive to the shops.
+Something to reflect upon when you next decide whether to walk or drive to do the groceries.

 It does not mean that everybody has to start bodybuilding, although I would be glad about it because it’s a very healthy sport if you do not compete.
 It means that even low key physical exertion is “enough”.
 Despite my aversion to the “it’s enough” mindset, doing the small stuff is important for some personality types to even get going.